The Big Data Goldmine

 Once you’ve identified key pillars, you can cross-reference your internal data against external data sets to gain valuable information about trends.
 For example, understanding what’s driving consumer spending and in which markets can help you project potential areas of growth.

 The best way to leverage this data for decision-making is to use a ‘test and learn’ approach.
-It’s a concept that’s been used in the medical field for years.
+This concept has been used in the medical field for many years.
 It provides an opportunity to test new initiatives in a subset before rolling them out on a larger scale.
-In terms of Big Data, richer
+In terms of Big Data, richer data sets will elicit the most granular, in-depth insights using a test and learn environment.
+The major benefit of this type of analysis comes in the ability to truly grasp the impact of an idea, and how and where it should be implemented, before execution.

 So what’s the cost of managing Big Data, today?
 While the majority of companies are investing more time and money into this area, few are doing it right.
-Your first investment should be time spent finding the right SaaS partner.
-Errors in execution can cost your business a lot more than money – plan for less ‘if at
+The time spent finding the right SaaS partner should be your first investment.
+Errors in execution can cost your business a lot more than money – plan for less ‘if at first you don’t succeed’ and more ‘do it right the first time’.
+Cost is relative to value, and when it comes to Big Data, finding that Jimmy Choo goldmine is priceless.